jacob-abe/jacob-abe/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other devs for my personal projects
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I plqay football and jamming to satanic music
+- ⚡ Fun fact: I play football and jamming to satanic music

 ### Spotify Playing 🎧